 Transitioning from a kid to a teenager isn’t an easy task to undertake.
 Providing them a safe space in their room to relax and unwind at the end of the day is a priority.
 Transition them into an updated room that doesn’t feel childlike anymore but more adult.
 Take their unique taste and style into consideration and allow them to help design the space.
+Allow your teenager to save money in a teen banking account so that they can purchase special additions to add to their space.
 These are a few trends to try for your teenager’s room.

 Purpose and Function

 Their room is more than a place for sleeping.
 Teenagers walk the line of adult and child; they’re figuring out their independence.
 A teenager’s room needs to provide purpose and function.
 They need places to study, hang out with friends, and sleep.
 Some fantastic furniture pieces serve multiple functions.
 Bed frames with drawers underneath or a shelving unit with a hideaway desk are a couple of examples.

 Most of the best designs for teens are those with bold, high-energy colors.
 Decorating a singular wall makes a significant impact.
 A few ideas for the single wall:

 - Wall decals—decals are fabulous because they are easy to remove without damaging the walls

 - Fun wallpaper

 Their room is a space for relaxing and lounging, whether with friends, siblings, or alone.
 Throw in a fun, comfortable chair, a giant beanbag chair, plush bedding, or throw pillows.
 They want to feel safe, comfortable, and cozy.

 Invest in Storage